The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

-- Conifers reproduce using cones and berries
+- They reproduce using cones and berries.

-Hardiness Zone 2: Deciduous Trees
+Hardiness Zone 2: Leafy Deciduous Trees

 Paper Birch (Betula Papyrifera)

-Paper birches are large deciduous trees that grow in full to partial sun and can reach up to 21m of height with 15m spread.
+Paper birches are large deciduous trees that grow in full to partial sun and can reach up to 21m of height with a 15m spread.